-- 1. Informal inquiry/investigation - If reasonable basis exists, a formal investigation is initiated - Faculty reviewer is appointed in most cases - Faculty member being investigated is informed - Complainant is informed - May result in administrative or disciplinary action
+- 1. Informal inquiry/investigation - 2.
+If reasonable basis exists, a formal investigation is initiated - Faculty reviewer is appointed in most cases, with a trained staff investigator - Faculty member being investigated is informed - Complainant is informed - May result in administrative or disciplinary action